Best Highland Cities In Mexico for Retirement

 It’s so nice to walk around the city center in a light shirt and sandals.
 But be prepared to wear a heavy jacket and closed-toe shoes at night as it gets pretty chilly.
 It really does give you a taste of warmth and coolness in a single day that is very refreshing.

-The houses in San Cris usually don’t have central heating, but it’s not uncommon to have a fireplace or several portable heaters around the house especially if you live in the hills outside of the city center.
+The houses in San Cris usually don’t have central heating, but it’s not uncommon to have a fireplace or several portable heaters around the house, especially if you live in the hills outside of the city center.

 San Cris can be especially attractive if you don’t have a lot of disposable income to retire on.
 And that’s because a lot of rentals are very affordable while being very nice and modern.
-I recently interviewed an expat who is able to live comfortably with her family of 4 on less than $2,000 USD/Month.
+I recently interviewed an expat who is able to live comfortably with her family of 4 for less than $2,000 USD/Month.
 And it’s not uncommon for landlords in San Cris to include electricity, gas, internet, and water.
 So it’s one less thing you’d have to budget for if you found a rental like that.

 I feel like, eventually, San Cris will go from being this hidden gem to one of the most popular places for retirees in Mexico.